 Ambassadors will receive the tools and training needed to become effective advocates for the profession.
 Resources include a welcome packet to be sent upon signing up, access to online advocate training videos available on demand in Ambassador Central, and invitations to participate in advocacy webinars throughout the year.

 GCSAA offers the Grassroots Ambassador Academy at the annual Golf Industry Show where ambassadors interact with grassroots trainers and learn the art of political engagement.
 Ambassador Academy is by invitation only.

 - .1 points per training webinar (issues training or training on the “how to of advocacy).
 0.1 points will be added to your transcript after a webinar concludes via the participant roster.
 Or 0.1 points will be added to your transcript if you self report you watched the webinar via archive.

 - .05 points for participating in the National Golf Day issues training webinar.

-- .35 points for attending Grassroots Ambassador Bootcamp at the Golf Industry Show.
+- .35 points for attending Grassroots Ambassador Academy at the Golf Industry Show.

-- .25 service points for each physical “touch” with your assigned Member of Congress or their staff and reporting that activity to Michael Lee (such as attending a town hall meeting, hosting a golf course site visit, attending a federal or state lobby day, meeting at the district office, etc.).
+- .25 service points for each in-person meeting with your assigned Member of Congress or their staff and reporting that activity to Michael Lee (such as attending a town hall meeting, hosting a golf course site visit, attending a federal or state lobby day, meeting at the district office, etc.).